Groundwater: Irrigation

-Developing countries
+In developing countries

 Challenges

 First, flood mitigation schemes, intended to protect infrastructure built on floodplains, have had the unintended consequence of reducing aquifer recharge associated with natural flooding.
 Second, prolonged depletion of groundwater in extensive aquifers can result in land subsidence, with associated infrastructure damage – as well as, third, saline intrusion.
 Fourth, draining acid sulphate soils, often found in low-lying coastal plains, can result in acidification and pollution of formerly freshwater and estuarine streams.

 Overdraft

 Groundwater is a highly useful and often abundant resource.
 Most land areas on Earth have some form of aquifer underlying them, sometimes at significant depths.
 In some cases, these aquifers are rapidly being depleted by the human population.
 Such over-use, over-abstraction or overdraft can cause major problems to human users and to the environment.
 The most evident problem (as far as human groundwater use is concerned) is a lowering of the water table beyond the reach of existing wells.
 As a consequence, wells must be drilled deeper to reach the groundwater; in some places (e.g., California, Texas, and India) the water table has dropped hundreds of feet because of extensive well pumping.
 The GRACE satellites have collected data that demonstrates 21 of Earth's 37 major aquifers are undergoing depletion.
 In the Punjab region of India, for example, groundwater levels have dropped 10 meters since 1979, and the rate of depletion is accelerating.
 A lowered water table may, in turn, cause other problems such as groundwater-related subsidence and saltwater intrusion.

 Another cause for concern is that groundwater drawdown from over-allocated aquifers has the potential to cause severe damage to both terrestrial and aquatic ecosystems – in some cases very conspicuously but in others quite imperceptibly because of the extended period over which the damage occurs.
 The importance of groundwater to ecosystems is often overlooked, even by freshwater biologists and ecologists.
 Groundwaters sustain rivers, wetlands, and lakes, as well as subterranean ecosystems within karst or alluvial aquifers.